 Volunteer water monitors collect valuable data used by agencies and organizations across the state to protect and manage Minnesota’s waters.
-Data collected by volunteers can be viewed in a variety of ways.

 A total of 1,367 volunteers collected data during the most recent monitoring season.
 The number of lake volunteers has decreased slightly over the past few years, with the number of stream monitoring volunteers remaining fairly stable since 2011.